 PCOM 4393.
 SPECIAL TOPICS.
 3 Hours.

 Special studies in philanthropy.
 Topic varies from semester to semester.
 May be repeated when topic changes for a maximum of six credit hours.
 Prerequisite: 60 or more hours earned and permission.

 PCOM 4395.
 DIRECTED INTERNSHIP IN NONPROFITS AND PHILANTHROPY.
 3 Hours.

-Application of practices and theories within a nonprofit.
+Application of practices and theories within a professional philanthropic context.
 Students work with a host organization in their area of interest applying knowledge to practical situations.
-Instructor-led seminar sessions examine current events and trends affecting nonprofits.
+Individual conference to be arranged.
+Graded Pass/Fail.
 Prerequisite: COMM 3315, PCOM 2301, and PCOM 3301.